 Dressed in black yoga pants and a matching top, along with sleek runners and wearing black headphones around her neck, Briana Chandler fits in seamlessly with the Camps Bay crowd – until you hear her Minnesota accent.
-Her sculpted shoulders are framed with shiny ebony locks hanging loose down her back.
+Her sculpted shoulders were framed with shiny ebony locks hanging loose down her back.
 Wearing no make-up, she is fresh-faced and smiling, despite attending back-to-back meetings all afternoon.

-I lift my hand in greeting and she joins me in the booth.
+I lift my hand in greeting, and she joins me in the booth.

 I am her last appointment for this busy day, she informs me.
 We are having coffee at the Bootleggers in Bakhoven, Camps Bay, where she moved a couple of months ago.
-At the age of 23, Briana is a fitness icon, major Instagram influencer, consultant and businesswoman – and she credits her success to how she used exercise as a way to overcome depression.
+At the age of 23, Briana is a fitness icon, major Instagram influencer, consultant, and businesswoman – and she credits her success to how she used exercise as a way to overcome depression.

 What is Briana’s secret?

 For one thing, she really understands her body and what it needs.
 She has mastered the art of listening to it and making sure she provides for her body’s needs.
 “Knowing myself is key,” Briana explains.
 “I always tell people to do something that excites you.
 So if staying active – to you – means going for a walk on the beach or running outside, hiking, going swimming, whether that’s in the gym, do that.
-Because that means you’re going to get that workout in, versus you going, “oh no, I’m not going to make it to the gym today.”
+Because that means you’re going to get that workout in, versus you going, “Oh no, I’m not going to make it to the gym today.”